 Each condition benefits from the skill of Duke’s eye cancer team, which includes experts in retinal surgery, corneal surgery, oculoplastics-reconstructive surgery, and medical, surgical, and radiation oncology.

 Your doctor will develop a treatment plan for your eye cancer based on the type of cancer, the size of the tumor, and the stage of your condition.

 Drugs that kill cancer cells may be injected directly into the eye or the veins, or taken by mouth.

 High-energy X-rays target cancer cells and halt or slow their growth.
 We use dose-modulation techniques to limit the complications of radiation therapy in the eye.

 A radiation source is placed directly onto the eye to reduce exposure to the rest of the body.
 This treatment is highly effective in treating malignant eye cancers while avoiding radiation exposure to the brain or other organs.

 This treatment is used for wider areas in and around the eyeball and face.

 Highly focused beams of light destroy abnormal cells in the eyes.
 Two types include:

 - Transpupillary thermotherapy: When melanoma of the eye is present, an infrared light may be used to kill the tumor.

-- Laser photocoagulation: May be used to treat side effects of eye cancer treatments.
+- Laser photocoagulation: This laser therapy may be used to treat side effects of eye cancer treatments.